mihika-shilpi/e28/p4/README.md

 ## Improvements based on P3 peer review feedback
 + removed excessive axios calls
-+ reworking wording of Like for understading
++ Reworked wording + presentation of 'Like' to favourites for understanding
++ Corrected error where removing like redirected to album

 ## Outside resources
 + ui Kit CSS